laporpe/laporpe.github.io/_pages/cv.md

 ---
 layout: cv
 permalink: /cv/
-title: CV -- Click on the purple PDF Icon to the right to open my updated CV!
+title: CV
 nav: true
 nav_order: 3
 cv_pdf: CV_2024.pdf
 ---

+Click on the PDF Icon to the right to open an updated CV!